Elizabeth College, Guernsey: Governance

 Governance is delivered by a board of between nine and twelve directors who serve for a six-year term, with the exception of the Dean of Guernsey, who acts as chairman.
 In addition to the Dean, two directors are appointed by the Lieutenant Governor and six are elected by the States of Guernsey.
 Several of the school's directors are former pupils of the school and parents of current pupils.
 These directors are required to meet both UK and Guernsey safeguarding standards.
+The school's permanent visitor is the Bishop of Winchester.